koleada/Cyber-Range/Active-Directory/Domain-And-Forest-Design.md

 - Is another boundary for group policy application.
 When multiple domains are within a forest, we can apply more domain-wide policy in addition to forest-wide policy.
 - Domains are a replication boundary for domain controllers.
 Each domain controller maintains its own copy of the data associated with Active Directory within a specific domain.
 In other words, domain controllers only store data for the specific domain they are on, if there are multiple domains, domain controllers can only belong to a single domain.

-Within the domain we have our domain controller (Batman-DC), we have two workstations as well, Joker-PC and Bane-PC.
+Within the domain, we have our domain controller (Batman-DC), we have two workstations as well, Joker-PC and Bane-PC.
 (Yes, I did do a batman themed domain)

 ### Trust Relationships